 This is a fact sheet for bodies within the Ombudsman’s jurisdiction explaining what the Ombudsman expects from them in relation to the recommendations he makes in his reports or the actions he agrees with them to resolve a complaint without a formal report being issued.
-It does not cover every detail of our procedures, which are available on our website.
+It does not cover every detail of our procedures.

 The Ombudsman’s role is to consider whether a complainant has suffered an injustice as a result of maladministration or service failure by a body within his jurisdiction.
 If the Ombudsman finds that the complainant has suffered such an injustice, he can make recommendations aimed at putting matters right.